-7. A candidate for President of Georgia/candidate for Mayor/majoritarian candidate nominated by a party/electoral bloc shall have the same sequence number that is assigned to the party/electoral bloc which has nominated him/her.

-8. A respective DEC shall assign a sequence number to the candidate nominated by an initiative group of voters, by casting lots.
+- 7. A candidate for Mayor/majoritarian candidate nominated by a party shall have the same sequence number that is assigned to the party which has nominated him/her. - 8.
+A respective DEC shall assign a sequence number to the candidate nominated by an initiative group of voters, by casting lots.
 In order to cast lots, the DEC chairperson shall write, on the sheets of paper, the number of which corresponds to the quantity of majoritarian candidates/candidates for Mayor nominated by the initiative group of voters in the electoral district, of the same form and type and with the same pen, the numbers which start from the numeric following the highest sequence number assigned to the parties/electoral blocs running in elections.
 Each sheet of paper shall be certified by the seal of the DEC concerned.
 Each sheet of paper shall be folded in such a way as to make it impossible to read the numbers written on them.
 The respective DEC chairperson shall place the filled out sheets of paper in a transparent box, and the representatives of the initiative group of voters shall, one by one, take the sheets of paper out of the box.
-The number identified by casting lots shall become the number of an electoral subject.

-9. If the electoral registration of an electoral subject is cancelled, the remaining electoral subjects shall retain their assigned sequence numbers in the ballot papers.

-10. During by-elections/extraordinary elections of the executive municipality body - Mayor, an electoral subject shall retain the sequence number it was assigned during respective general elections.
-If an electoral subject has no sequence number for by-elections/extraordinary elections of the executive municipality body - Mayor, it shall be assigned a sequence number by casting lots, under the procedure established by this article.

-11. The registered party lists, and the data of a registered candidate for President of Georgia/candidate for Mayor/majoritarian candidate, which are entered in a ballot paper, shall be published by the CEC on its official website not later than the 25th day before the polling day.
+The number identified by casting lots shall become the number of an electoral subject. - 9.
+When a party which was assigned a sequence number under the procedure established by this Law and was refused the electoral registration, and/or when its electoral registration was cancelled, the remaining electoral subjects shall keep their assigned sequence numbers. - 10.
+During by-elections/extraordinary elections of the executive municipality body Mayor, an electoral subject shall retain the sequence number it was assigned during respective general elections.
+If an electoral subject has no sequence number for by-elections/extraordinary elections of the executive municipality body Mayor, it shall be assigned a sequence number by casting lots, under the procedure established by this article. - 11.
+The registered party lists, and the data of a registered candidate for Mayor/majoritarian candidate, which are entered in a ballot paper, shall be published by the CEC on its official website not later than on the 25th day before the polling day.